emptymalei/deep-learning/dl/time-series/timeseries-forecast.naive.md

     \frac{\mathrm d y(t)}{\mathrm dt} = t
     $$

-    is an linear growing time series.
+    is a linear growing time series.

     We would imagine, it won't be too crazy if we just take the last observed value as our forecast.